discentem/discentem/README.md

 I am a Client Platform Engineer managing macOS, Windows, and ChromeOS endpoints 💻

-I like to write golang, utilize configuration management, and contribute open-source.
+I like to write golang, utilize configuration management, and contribute to open-source.

 ## Some of my recent projects...